 It’s an exciting cinema as filmmakers are attempting topics which were not touched even by a barge pole earlier.
-Continuing this trend, Saif Hyder Hasan, who has made his mark as a successful director and writer of plays, has finished a film called Yes Papa.
-The film, which will see a release this year, touches upon an important issue and has been treated sensitively.
+Continuing this trend, Saif Hyder Hasan, who has made his mark as a successful director and writer of plays, is all set to release Yes Papa this Friday.
+It touches upon an important issue and has been treated sensitively, which makes it worth a watch.

 The story of the movie: Vinita Ghoshal (Geetika Tyagi) is a divorcee.
 She was married to Harshit (Hasan Zaidi) and they have a child, Masha (Yusra Tariq).
 One day, she murders her father Satyaki Ghoshal (Ananth Narayan Mahadevan).
 She is arrested and when her case reaches court, it comes to light that she killed her papa as he had raped her.